google/zetasql/docs/data-manipulation-language.md

 Use the `THEN RETURN` clause to return the results of the `INSERT` operation and selected data from the newly inserted rows.
-This is especially useful for retrieving values of columns with default values, generated columns, and auto-generated keys, without issuing additional SELECT statements.
+This is especially useful for retrieving values of columns with default values, generated columns, and auto-generated keys, without issuing additional `SELECT` statements.

-`THEN RETURN` supports a returning clause to capture expressions based on newly inserted rows that includes these parts:
+`THEN RETURN` supports a returning clause to capture expressions based on newly inserted rows that include these parts:

 +   `WITH ACTION`: An optional clause that adds a `string` column called `ACTION` to the result row set.
 Each value in this column represents the